 Pajama Program Model for Change

 What is it about bedtime?
-Over the years we have heard from countless adults involved in Pajama Program’s work that their own childhood bedtime routine, or lack thereof, plays a significant role in their lives and that’s why they love giving back through Pajama Program.
-As we delve into achieving our mission, we recognize the importance of the connections we are making with young people across the United States play a role in their own comforting bedtime routines—from cozy pajamas and inspiring storybooks to enabling parents and caregivers the space and time to connect with children during bedtime.
+Over the years we have heard from countless adults involved in Pajama Program’s work that their own childhood bedtime routine, or lack thereof, plays a significant role in their lives, which is why they love giving back through Pajama Program.
+As we delve into achieving our mission, we recognize how the connections we are make with youth across the United States play a role in shaping their own comforting bedtime routines—from cozy pajamas and inspiring storybooks to enabling parents and caregivers the space and time to connect with children during bedtime.

 Children need consistency in their lives in order to reach their full potential and thrive.
 A comforting bedtime routine and time to connect with a caregiver is the start to a Good Night, paving the way for a Good Day.

-Our mission is to promote a comforting bedtime routine for all children to help them thrive, but in practice we recognize that, as with so many things, children who live with uncertainty get less of the resources they need than their peers living in more predictable, stable environments.
-To help ensure all children have the right to a good night, we focus our activities on children who are faced with losing loved ones, foster care placement, inadequate or unsafe housing, homelessness, violence in the home, or whose parents struggle to make ends meet.
-Too many children face uncertainty about what’s next, making routines difficult to implement and maintain.
-Pajama Program aims to make sure all children have equal access to a comforting bedtime routine.
+Our mission is to promote and support a comforting bedtime routine and healthy sleep for all children to help them thrive.
+In practice we recognize that, as with so many things, children who live with uncertainty get fewer of the resources they need compared to their peers living in more predictable, stable environments.
+To help ensure that all children have a good night, we focus our activities on children who face losing loved ones, foster care placement, inadequate or unsafe housing, homelessness, violence in the home, or whose families struggle to make ends meet.
+Too many children face uncertainty on a daily basis about what’s next, making routines difficult to implement and maintain.
+Pajama Program aims to make sure all children have equal access to a comforting bedtime routine and healthy sleep.

 A good day simply isn’t possible without a good night.
 That’s why we believe the 24 hour day starts at the most critical time of day: bedtime.
 Together, we can help close the 24-Hour Good Day Loop for all children.

 Pajama Program starts with the tools for a comforting bedtime routine for children from infancy through age 18: cozy pajamas and an inspiring storybook.
-Our Caregiver Programming provides parents and caregivers with resources and strategies to develop and maintain comforting bedtime routines for those in their care.
+Our Sleep Health Education programming provides children, educators, parents and caregivers with resources and strategies to develop and maintain comforting bedtime routines.

 Our work is guided by the Good Night Bill of Rights and supported by donors, grants, brand partners, and our caring volunteers.